padiketeku/EnvMonMod/EMM-Prac-6-Fire Regime.md

-Optical imagery can be made less useful by cloud cover and thus, it is important to ensure 'bad' pixels is excluded from the analysis.
+Optical imagery can be made less useful by cloud cover and thus, it is important to ensure 'bad' pixels are excluded from the analysis.
 Low quality data can skew results, so, for a robust study you must select the data with high confidence level.
 We would filter the data again selecting fire pixels with confidence level no less than 95% (a statistical standard for ecological studies).

 ```JavaScript